British Wildlife of the Week

 Directly above me, as I write this at my desk, there is a herring gull nest.
 I can’t see it, of course, because it’s on the roof created by the bay windows of my flat as they jut out slightly from the building.
 But I saw the parent birds flying back and forth to the site for several days, bringing nesting material, and from across the street, I can just about see an adult hunkered down on the nest.

 We have a tendency to lump all of our gull species together.
-But we do, in fact, have seven regular breeding species, and we’re visited by about a dozen more.
+But, in fact, we have seven regular breeding species, and we’re visited by about a dozen more.
 The herring gull is one of the most common.
-It is a large, quarrelsome, assertive bird – a predator, scavenger and pirate all rolled into one.
+It is a large, quarrelsome, assertive bird – a predator, scavenger, and pirate all rolled into one.

 Although the raucous call of the herring gull is a familiar sound at the seaside, many no longer live by the sea at all and are now equally at home on school playing fields or in city squares as they are by the coast.
 Intelligent and adaptable, gulls have learned to raid bins, steal chips from the unwary, and even snatch entire ice creams directly from people’s hands.
 But before the Second World War, urban gulls were largely unknown.
 So what made these coastal scavengers move inland?
 The answer is rubbish – or, more accurately, the ways in which we dispose of it.

 Many people, it is fair to say, find it hard to like gulls.
 It’s not too hard to understand why.
 There can’t be many of us who haven’t, at one point or another, been harassed by these brash birds swooping around our heads as we attempted to enjoy some chips or ice cream by the seaside.
-In addition, they can also damage buildings, rack up car-washing and window-cleaning bills, and even cause sleep deprivation due to their noise, especially during the breeding season.
+They can also damage buildings and rack up car-washing and window-cleaning bills with their droppings, and even cause sleep deprivation due to their noise, especially during the breeding season.
 As such, gulls have long had a bad press, with herring gulls, in particular, attracting people’s ire.
 Papers often run stories about these birds ‘terrorising’ innocent holidaymakers, demonising them with adjectives such as greedy, ravenous and even murderous.

 But some gull species, including the herring gull, are in trouble.
 Although city-dwelling herring gulls are certainly faring better than their rural and coastline cousins, the species as a whole has suffered considerable declines in the past 25 years or so.
 Colonies all around the UK are shrinking.
 Between 2000 and 2013, the British breeding population fell by 30%.
 Over half of the remaining population is now confined to fewer than 10 sites.
 Their numbers are thought to be at their lowest since counts began in the late 1960s and the species is now on the Red List of birds under threat in Britain.

 Noisy and messy, gulls are unpopular with many people, but they are simply taking advantage of the year-round buffet our growing population carelessly provides for them.
 Rather than being condemned, they should be admired for their resourcefulness.
-I, for one, am hopeful that the parents on the nest two metres above my head will be successful.
+I, for one, am hopeful that the parents on the nest two metres above my head will be successful this year.

 In the next British Wildlife of the Week, we’ll be going from one of our most disliked seabirds to one of our most loved – the charismatic and clown-like puffin.